hvbargen/vscode-pmd-daemon/README.md

 At the moment, the program only supports the `plsql` language, but this is only because it uses a shrinked binary distribution of PMD.

+## Compiling

+Compiling it with Maven should be straightforward.
+I don't supply binaries.

+## Using it with Visual Studio Code

+Take a look at `src\plsql`.
+Open this folder in Visual Studio Code.
+Probably you'll have to adapt some paths in the file `.vscode/tasks.json` there.

+Now, when you open the folder next time with VS Code, PMD will run in the background.
+It will (more or less instantly) inform you about "when others then null" findings in your PL/SQL code, once at start and then whenever there are changes in the directory (eg. when you edit and change a file in VS Code).

+Of course you can and should use your own rulesets.